Unique Parallel Decomposition in Branching and Weak Bisimulation Semantics: Uniqueness

-\begin{lem} The partial order $\dord$ on decompositions is well-founded. \end{lem} \fullonly{ \begin{proof} It suffices to note that $\dord$ is included in the standard multiset ordering associated with the well-founded partial order $\ord$, which is proved to be well-founded by Dershowitz and Manna in \cite{DM79}.
+\begin{lem} The relation $\dord$ is a well-founded partial order on decompositions. \end{lem} \begin{proof} It is immediate from the definition of $\dord$ that it is reflexive and transitive.
+It remains to establish that $\dord$ is well-founded, for a well-founded reflexive and transitive relation is a partial order.
+To this end, note that $\dord$ is a subset of the standard multiset ordering associated with the well-founded partial order $\ord$, which is proved to be well-founded by Dershowitz and Manna in \cite{DM79}. \end{proof}